angyansheng/angyansheng.github.io/notes/_posts/comm-alg/2019-03-08-commutative-algebra-viii.md

 ## Motivation: algebraic geometry

 First, we cover some motivation for the definition of the spectrum from algebraic geometry.
-The reader may skip this introductory section and proceed straight to the <a href="#spectrum-of-a-ring">definition of the spectrum</a> (__but__ see the note at the end of this section).
+The reader may skip this introductory section and proceed straight to the <a href="#spectrum-of-a-ring">definition of the spectrum</a>.

 We will get a lot of mileage out of the following philosophy: